pnkmtt/Vagrant_Ansible_Class/README.md

 <p>Once the playbook is complete in your local browser put in the url http://localhost:8888/db.php.
 The response comes from the backend mariadb</p>

-<p>If you run the playbook again you will notice that ansible checks all the configurations for changes, but will take no action normally</p>

 <h1>Clean up your Vagrant install</h1>

 <p>When you are ready to finish the exercise you should remove your VM</p>